Saturday, April 8, 2023

 120 grams unsalted butter, melted and cooled but still liquid, plus more for coating the pan

-200 grams unblanched whole almonds, raw or roasted but definitely unsalted
+200 grams unblanched whole almonds (almonds with their skins on), raw or roasted but definitely unsalted

 100 grams confectioner’s sugar, sifted (I sift through a coarse sieve, not a flour sifter.)